All Episodes

 Why are they still on the payroll?

-Anyway, well now Nunes has given them an April 11th deadline.
+Anyway, well, now Nunes has given them an April 11th deadline.

 Listen, I'll be honest.

-Or they ought to bring these people in and hold them in contempt of Congress.
+I think they just ought to go straight to court, or they ought to bring these people in and hold them in contempt of Congress.

 And Jeff Sessions, he needs to get involved here.